 In accordance with the Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008, the following statement also provides details on how the directors have engaged with, and had regard to, the interest of key stakeholders and employees.
-Black Horse Group Limited, a wholly owned subsidiary of LBG, holds 50.01% of the issued share capital.
-As such, the Company is controlled by the Retail Division and follows many of the processes and practices of the Group whilst being mindful of the requirements of Spitalgate Dealer Services Limited which holds 49.99% of the Company's issued share capital.
+Black Horse Group Limited, a wholly owned subsidiary of LBG, holds all of the issued share capital.
+As such, the Company is controlled by the Retail Division and follows many of the processes and practices of the Group.